Hasan Mutlucan: Life and career

 Mutlucan was born on 1 March 1926 in İzmir.
 His father died when he was six.
 In Istanbul, he began working in a theatre group as an assistant decorator.
 Soon, he took several small roles, but he preferred a music career.
 In the late 1940s, he attended the conservatoire of the Istanbul municipality.
 With his exceptionally low bass voice, he was offered a position in the opera, but he preferred to sing folk songs.
 Among the folk songs, especially those with epic lyrics, were his favorites.
 After 1973, he began singing epic-style songs in Turkish Radio and Television Corporation.
 After the 1980 Turkish coup d'état, his songs were played so often that he was nicknamed the "singer of the coup", though he rigorously denied any association to military government and announced that he was a democrat.
 After retirement, he lived mostly in İzmir.

+Death

 He died on 28 December 2011 in Istanbul.